OpenEvalProject/evals/manuscripts/elife-99341/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/99341/elife-99341-fig4-v1.jpg)

-**Figure 4.:** The X-axis shows i, which is the largest maxi a CDN reaches among the 12 cancer types.
+**Figure 4.:** The X-axis shows imax, which is the largest i a CDN reaches among the 12 cancer types.
 The Y-axis shows the number of cancer types where the mutation also occurs.
 Each dot is a CDN, and the number of dots in the cloud is given.
 The blue and red dots denote, respectively, mutations classified as a CDN in one or multiple cancer types.
 Gray dots are non-CDNs.
 The table in the lower panel summarizes the number of sites and the number of genes harboring these sites.

 Examining Figure 4 more carefully, we could see that CDNs with a larger imax in one cancer type are more likely to be identified as CDNs in multiple cancer types (red dots, r = 0.97, p=9.23 × 10–5, Pearson’s correlation test).
 Of 22 sites with imax > 20, 15 are identified as CDNs (i ≥ 3) in multiple cancer types, with a median NC12 of 9.
 On the opposite end, two CDNs with imax > 20 are observed in only one cancer type (EGFR: T2573 in lung and FGFR2: C755 in endometrium cancer).
 The bimodal pattern suggests that a few cancer driver mutations are tissue specific, whereas most others appear to have pan-cancer-driving potentials.

 To conclude, when a driver is observed in more than one cancer type, it is often a cancer driver in many others, but insufficiently powerful to meet the statistical criteria for driver mutations.
 This pan-cancer property can be seen at the higher resolution of CDN, but is often missed at the whole-gene level.
 Cancers of the same tissue in different patients, often reported to have divergent mutation profiles (Nik-Zainal et al., 2012; Roberts and Gordenin, 2014), should be a good test of this hypothesis.

-## CDNs in relation to individual patients and therapeutic strategies
+### CDNs in relation to individual patients and therapeutic strategies

 In previous sections, the focus is on the population of cancer patients; for example, how many in the patient population have certain mutations.
 We now direct the attention to individual patients.
 It would be necessary to pinpoint the CDN mutations in each patient in order to delineate the specific evolutionary path and to devise the treatment strategy.
 We shall first address the cancer-driving power of CDN vs. non-CDN mutations in the same gene.

-## Efficacy of targeted therapy against CDNs vs. non-CDNs
+#### Efficacy of targeted therapy against CDNs vs. non-CDNs

 In general, a patient would have many point mutations, only a few of which are strong CDNs.
 We may ask whether most mutations on the canonical genes, such as EGFR, are CDNs.
 Presumably, synonymous, and likely many nonsynonymous, mutations on canonical genes may not be CDNs.
 It would be logical to hypothesize that patients whose EGFR has a CDN mutation (group 1 patients) should benefit from the gene-targeted therapy more than patients with a non-CDN mutation on the same gene (group 2 patients).
 In the second group, EFGR may be a nondriver of tumorigenesis.